auth0/docs/articles/users/guides/email-verified.md

 ## Verified Emails and Authorization Decisions

+In the same way you can't fully trust the email, you can't fully trust the email domain.

+If your application needs to restrict access based on the user's employer, the fact that a user is logged in with an email from a specific corporate domain does not guarantee that it should be granted access.

+For example:

+- If your application allows customers to signup for new accounts, and employees from different companies authenticate using their corporate credentials, a user that signs up with an user@acme.com account shouldn't be granted access to the same feature set that a user authenticating with acme.com's corporate directory.

+- If your application supports authenticating with Azure AD, and the directory supports guests users, you can get users from any domain logging-in from that Azure AD tenant.
+You might want to give guest users the same access level than the rest of the users authenticating with that tenant.

-You **should not use the email's domain to make authorization decisions**.
+As a general recommendation, **you should not use the email's domain to make authorization decisions**.
 If you need to check if the user belongs to a specific organization, it's better to rely on the connection they used to authenticate, or in connection-specific attributes like the Azure AD's tenant id.

 ## Keep reading